 See also the Amazon command reference for the EC2 API.

-One reply on “Opening and closing ports on EC2 instances”
+One response to “Opening and closing ports on EC2 instances”